lusayosayo/perimeter/README.md

 Perimeter - Infrastructure Management Tool
 ==========================================

+> :warning: **This is sample documentation, so not everything here works.**

 Perimeter is a tool for managing multiple computers.
 You can use it to:

     + Manage multiple SSH clients.
     + Manage multiple Remote Desktop and VNC credentials.
     + Track IP address configurations, and service availability across an organization.
+    + Track contacts for network administrators and service managers.

 ## INSTALLATION:
   + Windows: https://www.fpoint.tech/products/downloads/perimeter.exe